German submarine U-652: The Greer incident

 On 4 September 1941, off Iceland, the American destroyer Greer received a signal from a British bomber that a German submarine was in the vicinity.
 Greer made sonar contact, and pursued the U-652 at close range.
 The aircraft dropped four depth charges, and soon after the U-boat fired a torpedo at the US warship, perhaps believing she had launched the attack.
 Oblt.z.S.
 Fraatz also misidentified the destroyer as "one of the 50 American vessels that are now sailing for England".
-A two-hour battle ensued, during which Greer dropped 19 depth charges, and the U-boat fired another torpedo, without result.
-President Roosevelt used this event in his campaign to convince the US to go to war, and the "undeclared war" between U-boats and US escorts escalated dramatically.
+A two-hour battle ensued.

 U-652 arrived at Lorient, France, on 18 September after 27 days on patrol.

 Third patrol

 U-652 left Lorient on 1 November 1941, and headed out into the mid-Atlantic, before sailing through the Strait of Gibraltar into the Mediterranean Sea.
 There, south of the Balearic Islands, on 9 December she hit the 1,595 GRT Vichy French merchant ship Saint Denis with a single torpedo, which sank her immediately.

 U-652 arrived at Messina on 12 December after 42 days at sea.